Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 Each of these issues has the potential to cause a disaster, but some are more likely than others.

-Human errors and hardware failures make up the bulk of business data loss.
+Human error and hardware failure make up the bulk of business data loss.
 According to Verizon’s 2024 report, 68% of all data breaches involve the human element, such as compromised credentials or accidental file deletion.
 While natural disasters tend to get the biggest headlines, they don’t happen every day.
 Mistakes and system malfunctions do.

 How to Prevent Data Loss from Hardware Failure